aspleym/TMM4275-Assignment-3/README.md

 ## Task

-CAD-based (robot trajectory) potential weld lines generation.
+TODO: Add an introduction to the final task, what we decided to change, why etc.

+Weldability check.

 A welding robot has to weld walls to the base plane.
 Walls can be seen as a maze.
-The target is to find
+The target is to find and show all the volumes where the welding gun can fit.
-all the edges connecting walls to the base plane.
-Having a maze-like structure, develop a KBE solution to generate potential welding lines.

 ## Sketch and diagrams